-Today, Scientific Reports published an article titled “Psilocybin for treatment-resistant depression: fMRI-measured brain mechanisms.”
-Scientific Reports 7, Article number: 13187 (2017)
+In October 2017, Scientific Reports published an article titled “Psilocybin for treatment-resistant depression: fMRI-measured brain mechanisms.”

 Psilocybin “Resets” Brain of Depressed People

-The researchers measured the affects by comparing brain scans.
-They concluded that the brain scans showed that the neural circuits in the brain “had been reset,” meaning that administering the psilocybin mushrooms resulted in “pushing [the brains] out of their depressive states.”
+The researchers measured the effects of psilocybin by comparing brain scans.
+They concluded the brain scans showed the neural circuits in the brain “had been reset,” meaning that administering the psilocybin mushrooms resulted in “pushing [the brains] out of their depressive states.”
 This effect is described as similar to electroshock therapy.

 More Data Needed